 What if I want to use fruit or nuts that I grow myself?
 What about fruit from my neighbor’s yard?
 Is that an “approved source”?

-It might not be, but you might be able to make it become an approved source.
+It might not be right now, but you might be able to make it become an approved source.
 Different counties have different rules about how to become an approved source.
 In some counties the health department handles this matter while in other counties it’s the agricultural department.
-If you are unsure, ask your local health department how to make backyard fruit (or eggs or other food products) an “approved source” so that you can use it in your cottage food operation.
-Note that this year the California State Legislature will likely consider a bill to standardize this process throughout California and hopefully make it simpler!
-So if your local government doesn’t already have an easy way for your backyard grown food to become an approved source, we hope that next year they will.
-Sign up for SELC’s newsletter if you want to be kept in the loop about this law and other laws that remove legal barriers to urban agriculture!
+If you are unsure, ask your local department of environmental health or your local agricultural commission how to make backyard fruit (or eggs or other food products) an “approved source” so that you can use it in your cottage food operation.

 My local health department is asking for a lot of information from me!
 I have to provide any/all of the following information in order to get my registration or permit approved: